-- 4.16 The Assembly may, from time to time, remove the Board members appointed by it or any of them, from membership of the Board and may also remove any person appointed pursuant to clause 4.15 hereof. - 4.17 A member shall automatically and forthwith cease to be a member of the Board in any of the following circumstances: - (a) On retirement or resignation of membership by notice in writing to the Chairman in that behalf: - (b) On failure to attend three consecutive meetings of the Board without the approval of the Board; - (c) When adjudicated bankrupt or has entered into a Deed of Arrangement or assigned his/her estate for the benefit of his/her creditors or otherwise takes advantage of laws in force for the time being relating to bankruptcy; - (d) Is directly or indirectly interested in any contract or proposed contract with the Board and fails to declare the nature of his or her interest in the manner required by the Law and this Constitution: - (e) Becomes an employee of Fairholme College - (f) Becomes of unsound mind or a person whose person or estate is liable to be dealt with in any way under the law relating to mental health; - (g) Failure to subscribe to the objects of this Constitution and/or failure to observe any of the provisions of this Constitution or acts in breach of the terms of this Constitution: - (h) Is convicted of an indictable offence; - (i) Conducts himself or herself in a manner considered to be injurious or prejudicial to the Constitution or interests of Fairholme College or the Church. - (j) The Assembly determines whether any of clauses 4.17(e), (f), (g) applies on the basis of evidence submitted to it. - 4.14 The Chairman and Deputy Chairman shall be elected by the Board at the first meeting after each Annual General Assembly in each calendar year. - 4.15 Where the position of Chairman or Deputy Chairman falls vacant during the year a new Chairman or Deputy Chairman as the case may be shall be elected by the Board at the first meeting after the vacancy occurs. - 4.16 The Chairman, or in the absence of the Chairman, the Deputy-Chairman, shall preside at all meetings of the Board and if neither are present by a member elected by those present. - 4.17 The Chairman of a meeting shall have a deliberative vote and, if there is an equality of votes, he shall have a casting vote in terms of Standing Order 84 of the Assembly. - 4.18 The Board shall appoint a secretary to the Board, and a Director or an employee of the College may be appointed to this position.
+- (c) When adjudicated bankrupt or has entered into a Deed of Arrangement or assigned his/her estate for the benefit of his/her creditors or otherwise takes advantage of laws in force for the time being relating to bankruptcy; - (d) On incapacity to continue to act as a member or incapacity as determined by the Assembly on the basis of evidence submitted by the Board; - (e) Failure to subscribe to the objects of this Constitution and/or failure to observe any of the provisions of this Constitution or acts in breach of the terms of this Constitution; - (f) Is convicted of an indictable offence: - (g) Conducts himself or herself in a manner considered to be injurious or prejudicial to the Constitution or interests of Fairholme College or the Church. - (h) The Assembly determines whether any of clauses 4.17(e), (f), (g) applies on the basis of evidence submitted to it. - 4.18 The Chairman and Vice Chairman shall be elected by the Board at the first meeting after each Annual General Assembly in each calendar year. - 4.19 Where the position of Chairman or Vice Chairman falls vacant during the year a new Chairman or Vice Chairman as the case may be shall be elected by the Board at the first meeting after the vacancy occurs. - 4.20 The Chairman, or in the absence of the Chairman, the Vice-Chairman, shall preside at all meetings of the Board and if neither are present by a member elected by those present. - 4.21 The Chairman of a meeting shall have a deliberative vote and, if there is an equality of votes, he shall have a casting vote in terms of Standing Order 84. - 4.22 The Board shall appoint a secretary to the Board, and a Director or an employee of the College may be appointed to this position.
 Any act carried out by the secretary shall be effective even if the secretary's appointment or the continuance of that appointment is invalid because the Board or secretary did not comply with this Constitution or any provision of the law.